Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Methodology

 \subsection{Dynamic Adaptive Loss Weighting Function}

-In Physics-Informed Neural Networks (PINNs), although they effectively solve many simple problems, they often encounter difficulties when dealing with more complex ones.
-Traditional PINN methods use fixed weights to balance these loss terms, but their performance is highly dependent on the choice of weights and requires tedious manual tuning.
+While PINNs have proven effective for many simple problems, they often face significant challenges when applied to more complex ones.
+A primary contributing factor is that traditional PINNs use fixed weights to balance these loss terms, but their performance is highly dependent on the choice of weights and requires tedious manual tuning.
 Therefore, selecting appropriate loss weights to balance the various components of the loss function can effectively accelerate the convergence speed and improve the accuracy of PINNs\cite{mcclenny2023selfadaptive}\cite{xiang2022selfadaptive}.
-Inspired by the uncertainty weighting method in multi-task learning\cite{kendall2018multitask}, we can treat each loss term—which typically includes the Partial Differential Equation (PDE) residual, Boundary Conditions (BC), and Initial Conditions (IC)—as a separate task.
+Inspired by the uncertainty weighting method in multi-task learning\cite{kendall2018multitask}, we can treat each loss term—which typically includes the PDEs residual, Boundary Conditions, and Initial Conditions—as a separate task.
 Thus, the process of solving a PDE can be viewed as a multi-task learning problem.
 By using homoscedastic uncertainty as the basis for loss weighting in a multi-task learning problem, we note that homoscedastic uncertainty is an impromptu uncertainty that does not depend on the input data.
 It is not a model output but a quantity that remains constant across all input data and varies between different tasks.
 Therefore, it can be described as task-dependent uncertainty.
 The implementation process is as follows.
 We assume that the PDE solution follows a Gaussian distribution, and its likelihood function can be expressed as:

 where $\hat{u}$ is the neural network's prediction, and $\sigma^2$ is the variance parameter, representing the degree of task uncertainty.
 In PIKANs, we need to simultaneously satisfy the PDE residual, boundary conditions, and initial conditions, which constitutes a multi-task learning problem.
 Assuming that the tasks are conditionally independent, the joint likelihood function is: